llSourcell/backpropagation_explained/readme.md

-## Gradient Descent Example for Linear Regression
+## Overview.

+This is the code for [this](https://youtu.be/FaHHWdsIYQg) video on Youtube by Siraj Raval.
 This example project demonstrates how the [gradient descent](http://en.wikipedia.org/wiki/Gradient_descent) algorithm may be used to solve a [linear regression](http://en.wikipedia.org/wiki/Linear_regression) problem.
 A more detailed description of this example can be found [here](https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression/).
+Remember, gradient descent is the optimization strategy, but when applied to neural networks, gradient descent is renamed backpropagation.
+For code on gradient descent applied to a neural network, see [this](https://github.com/llSourcell/Make_a_neural_network/blob/master/demo.py).

 ### Code Requirements
 The example code is in Python ([version 2.6](https://www.python.org/doc/versions/) or higher will work).
 The only other requirement is [NumPy](http://www.numpy.org/).